 Practical Tips

-• Don’t change abruptly: gradually reduce height over several nights
+• Don’t change abruptly: gradually reduce the height over several nights

 • Listen to your body: stiffness or cervical pain upon waking are signals to take seriously — they may indicate a broader bedding issue